UniStuttgart-VISUS/megamol/docs/manual.md

 With this parameter, you can adjust the playback speed of the animation.
 In the parameter group `anim` of the `view` module you can adjust the animation speed.

-Alternatively, you can also open an empty MegaMol rendering window and load the above example project script file via the menu.
+Alternatively, you can also open an empty MegaMol rendering window and load the above example project script file via the menu `File / Load Project`.

 All available options provided via the graphical user interface are described separately in the readme file of the [GUI plugin](../plugins/gui).